-These definitions apply to these terms as they are used in this policy.
+These definitions apply to the terms as they are used in this policy.

 - Pet – Any privately owned animal (vertebrate or invertebrate).

-- Service Animal - A Service Animal is “any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.”
+- Service Animal - A Service Animal is “any dog or miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.”
 See UNL Policy for the Use of Service Animal.

 - University-controlled Property - Property that is owned, operated, or maintained by the university.
 This does not include fraternity housing, sorority housing, and other space owned by UNL that is leased to other entities and not controlled by the university.